adambraimbridge/next-syndication-api/README.md

 Prerequisites:

-	- An FTSession token must passed via cookie.
+- An FTSession token must be passed via cookie.
 If you’re logged into FT.com and client-side fetching within a *.ft.com subdomain, you won’t need to worry about this
 - Can only be used on a *.ft.com domain (local.ft.com is fine)
 - The `syndicationNew` feature flag should be turned on
 - Also turn on the `syndicationNewOverride` flag if your user UUID isn’t listed in the syndication-api config vars

 Example fetch request:

 ```
 fetch('[syndication-api root]/generate-download-links', {
     method: 'POST',
     credentials: 'include',
     body: JSON.stringify({
         content: [
             {
                 uuid: 'abc123'
             }
         ]
     })
 });
 ```